In 1985 the Commonwealth government passed a law allowing government education providers to enrol privately funded students from overseas.

 In January 1986 Australia's first orientation for fee-paying international students studying at any government provider was held.
 Canning College was a pioneer and many other institutions have followed since.
 From that small beginning, international programs at Canning College have grown to include:

-Over the past 30 years, Canning College's international programs have responded to many changes and challenges.
+Since 1986 Canning College's international programs have responded to many changes and challenges.
 The strong culture of internationalisation now built into Canning College's campus life will contribute to the continuation of a strong education program which embraces a significant international component.